 If you need assistance drafting your constitution, please contact CSIL by email at email@example.com.

 Your organization’s constitution must include the entire mandatory UI Human Rights Clause in the membership section, and it must include the entire mandatory Financial Clause as written within the Constitutional Standards & Guidelines.
 Remember to edit the dissolution portions of the Financial Clause that are noted (IN PARENTHESIS).

 Do not simply copy/paste, then answer, the questions/prompts asked in the Constitutional Standards & Guidelines.
 Put thought into your organization’s constitution; format the information so that it is easy to reference and use.
 Keep in mind, the goal is for your organization to outlast your time at the University.
 You are setting up the structure that will govern your organization in to the future.

-Contact the CSIL's Coordinator for Student Organization Development (email@example.com) to set up a Pre-registration meeting with them (or their designee) to discuss your potential new student organization.
-If you want to start a new Sports Club, please contact Recreational Services to meet with the Assistant Director, Sports Club and Hawkeye Rec Fields (firstname.lastname@example.org).
+Contact CSIL's Coordinator for Student Organization Development (firstname.lastname@example.org) to set up a Pre-registration meeting with him (or his designee) to discuss your potential new student organization.
+If you want to start a new Sports Club, please contact Recreational Services to meet with the Assistant Director, Sports Club and Hawkeye Rec Fields (email@example.com).

 You must bring a hard copy of the final draft of your constitution to your Pre-registration meeting for feedback.

 Based on the discussion and feedback provided at your Pre-registration meeting, make any changes before proceeding to Step 4.

 Sign into OrgSync with your Hawk ID and password.
 If you have not joined OrgSync, you must create an OrgSync Personal Profile.

 Once in OrgSync, click on the “Browse Organizations” tab toward the top of the screen.
 Then, Click on the green button that says, “Register New Organization.”
 You will then need to click on “Center for Student Involvement & Leadership” and finally click “Select.”